How Many Children Do I Have After My Son Died?

 Then I change the subject and hope that’s that.

-I Know That Jacob Is Alive
+Despite My Grief, I Know My Child Is Alive

 The Torah Hints That Our Loved Ones Are Never Gone